 Color correction and color grading are part art, part science and part applied technology.
 With the recent addition of the Lumetri Color Panel to Adobe Premiere Pro CC, Adobe has gathered all of Premiere's color correction features into one easy-to-access place.
 This week's webinar explains how they work.

 Multicam shooting records an event using multiple cameras.
 Multicam editing allows us to see all those images at the same time as we edit the show.
 At the end of this session, hosted by Larry Jordan, you'll know everything you need to know to successfully create, edit and modify multicam clips inside Adobe Premiere Pro CC.

-Apple totally revised Motion in interface and operation with version 5.3.
+Apple totally revised the Apple Motion interface and its operation with version 5.3.
 In this five-part webinar bundle, join host, Larry Jordan, as he starts at the beginning and takes you through all the major elements of the program.
-By the time you’re done watching, you’ll be a “Motion Master.”
+When you complete this training, you’ll be a “Motion Master.”

 Media management is the focus of this week’s session.
 Projects are exploding in size, now extending into thousands of clips and hundreds of hours of material.
 In this session, you’ll discover new tools for collaboration, transcoding, logging and media management for both Premiere and Final Cut Pro X.

 Storage is at the heart of all media editing.
 Nothing else demands high-capacity, high-performance storage fast enough to work in real-time.
 But what should you choose?
 How do you maximize performance and reliability?
 This session provides the essential information that every media editor needs to know.

 These are the highly-informative PDFs from Larry Jordan's recent webinar: “Maximize Your Storage.”
 85% of the content from this webinar can be gained from these PDFs.